 Many things can lead to malabsorption syndrome, from certain diseases to infections or birth defects.

-Factors that may affect the digestion of food and cause malabsorption syndrome include:
+Factors that may cause malabsorption syndrome include:

-- prolonged antibiotic use
+- prolonged use of antibiotics

 - other conditions such as celiac disease, Crohn’s disease, chronic pancreatitis, or cystic fibrosis